lucasktlee/posts/drafts/blockchains-potential.md

         <li id="fn13">The current size of the blockchain is approximately 34<abbr>GB</abbr>, with so far a fairly <a href="https://blockchain.info/charts/blocks-size">linear growth pattern</a>.
 This may change, however, if Bitcoin becomes more commonly used. <a href="#fref13">&#8593;</a></li>
         <li id="fn14">Bitcoin uses the <abbr title="Secure Hash Algorithm">SHA</abbr>-256 hash function. <a href="#fref14">&#8593;</a></li>
         <li id="fn15">This view is shared by, among others, <a href="http://dealbook.nytimes.com/2014/01/21/why-bitcoin-matters/">Marc Andreessen</a> and <a href="https://medium.com/investing-2-0/wall-street-meet-block-chain-b2747909eb90">Adam Ludwin</a>. <a href="#fref15">&#8593;</a></li>
+        <li id="fn16">Of course, one might note that due to the present price volatility of Bitcoin, this function is not clearly viable: one can imagine that such transfers might involve a considerable amount of idiosyncratic risk that cannot easily be hedged. <a href="#fref16">&#8593;</a></li>
     </ol>
 </div>